shipmonk-rnd/phpstan-rules/README.md

 }
 ```

-### ForbidUselessNullableReturnRule
+### forbidUselessNullableReturn
 - Denies marking method return type as nullable when null is never returned
-- Recommended to be used together with `UselessPrivatePropertyDefaultValueRule` and `UselessPrivatePropertyNullabilityRule`
+- Recommended to be used together with `uselessPrivatePropertyDefaultValue` and `UselessPrivatePropertyNullabilityRule`
 ```php
 class Example {
     public function example(int $foo): ?int { // null never returned